sellingcabohomes/blog.sellingcabo.homes/_posts/2025-08-20-Fideicomiso-PART-II-The-Fideicomiso-Decoded-Your Complete-Guide-to-Secure-Mexican-Real-Estate-Ownership.md

 author: "Sebastian Dee | SellingCabo.Homes"
 description: "Discover the complete guide to the fideicomiso, a secure bank trust for foreign real estate ownership in Mexico.
 Learn how it works, bust common myths, and understand the legal process in Los Cabos."
 permalink: /how-fideicomiso-works-mexico/
+seo:
+  title: "Is a Fideicomiso Safe?
+The Truth About Mexico's Property Trust"
+image:
+  path: /assets/los-cabos-luxury-property.jpg
+  alt: "A luxury home in Los Cabos with an infinity pool overlooking the ocean, representing a successful real estate investment through a fideicomiso."
 redirect_from:
   - /2025/08/20/Fideicomiso-PART-II-The-Fideicomiso-Decoded-Your-Complete-Guide-to-Secure-Mexican-Real-Estate-Ownership.html
 ---